xuri/excelize-doc/en/stream.md

 func (f *File) NewStreamWriter(sheet string) (*StreamWriter, error)
 ```

 NewStreamWriter return stream writer struct by given worksheet name to generate a new worksheet with large amounts of data.
-Note that after set rows, you must call the [`Flush`](stream.md#Flush) method to end the streaming writing process and ensure that the order of line numbers is ascending, the common API and stream API can't be work mixed to writing data on the worksheets.
+Note that after set rows, you must call the [`Flush`](stream.md#Flush) method to end the streaming writing process and ensure that the order of line numbers is ascending, the normal mode functions and stream mode functions can't be work mixed to writing data on the worksheets.
 For example, set data for the worksheet of size `102400` rows x `50` columns with numbers and style:

 ```go
 file := excelize.NewFile()